rohitambati/Youtube-Analytics-Realtime-Data-Streaming/README.md

-# YouTube Analytics Realtime Data Streaming to Telegram
+# YouTube Analytics Realtime Data Streaming

 This Python-based project fetches real-time YouTube metrics - likes, views, comments, and favorites, and then streams this data via Kafka. ksqlDB was used for stream processing and the processed data is then sent to a Telegram bot for real-time notifications.